telerik/teststudio-docs/docs/automated-tests/scheduling/view-execution-status.md

 ## Connect Project Locally

-If current project is connected to schedule test lists locally, the **Machines Status** view provides details only for the local service status under the **Scheduling server** section.
+When current project is connected to schedule test lists locally, the **Machines Status** view provides details only for the local service status under the **Scheduling server** section.

 ![Machines Status for Locally connected project][2a]